 In 2013 I was hired by the NFL Buffalo Bills to serve as their team consulting dietitian, working alongside the team physicians, trainers and coaching staff.
 I began caring for the medical needs of the players by managing chronic disease and injuries while enhancing performance with medical nutrition therapy.
 In November of 2015, I left BMG to focus my practice more closely on metabolic/sports nutrition and integrative and functional nutrition, while continuing to consult for the Buffalo Bills.

 Buffalo Nutrition & Dietetics, PLLC was born in January 2016 along with my vision to build a group of dietitians with the skill to see through chronic illness and address the underlying causes of disease using integrative and functional nutrition (IFN).
 IFN is for everyone.
-From the average person desiring to not just survive but also be well, to the pro athlete looking to reduce inflammation, minimize risk of injury and enhance performance.
-I am a devout member of the The Institute for Functional Medicine, and am currently studying for the advanced practice credential IFNCP (Integrative and Functional Nutrition Certified Practitioner) through IFNA, the Integrative and Functional Nutrition Academy.
+From the individual desiring to not just survive but also be well, to the pro athlete looking to reduce inflammation, minimize risk of injury and enhance performance.
+I am a passionate member of the Institute for Functional Medicine (IFM) and have an advanced specialty certification in Therapeutic Elimination Diets through the Integrative and Functional Nutrition Academy (IFNA).
 IFNA’s distinguished faculty and advisory board includes top leaders in integrative and functional medicine.
-The knowledge I am attaining through this program is both cutting edge and paramount to addressing complex chronic disease using medical nutrition therapy.
+The knowledge I attained through this program is both cutting edge and paramount to addressing complex chronic disease using medical nutrition therapy.